mzen17/WriterCMS/README.md

 - Peformance issues on those with individual pages. (not good for >300 pages)

 ## Current Status
 Currently in beta.
-Public endpoint is secured, however, private endpoint is very unsecure for the following reasons:
+Public endpoint is secured, however, private endpoint is very unsecure for the following reasons.
+[Details can be found here.](https://github.com/mzen17/StarCMS/wiki/Listed-Vulnerabilities)
-- Createusers endpoint can be spammed to flood database and prevent normal users (needs a rate limit)
-- Bucket and page endpoints can be flooded to waste storage (needs storage cap)
-- Uploads may be spammed.
-- Certain APIs may or may not be unsecure.
-None are documented, because any known would've been fixed, but be aware.

 Other problems
 - Many skeletons in the API.
 - Documententation of code subpar.
-- Word spelling suggestions are very slow and freeze webpage (currently issue with Typo.js)

 Production-ready deployment is doable, however, it is important to keep private endpoint inside an internal network that has no public access, where you know all the entities using it.